oracle/terraform-provider-oci/website/docs/d/database_autonomous_container_database_dataguard_associations.html.markdown

 # Data Source: oci_database_autonomous_container_database_dataguard_associations
 This data source provides the list of Autonomous Container Database Dataguard Associations in Oracle Cloud Infrastructure Database service.

-Gets a list of the Autonomous Container Databases with Autonomous Data Guard-enabled associated with the specified Autonomous Container Database.
+**Deprecated.** Use the [ListAutonomousContainerDatabases](https://docs.cloud.oracle.com/iaas/api/#/en/database/latest/AutonomousContainerDatabase/ListAutonomousContainerDatabases) operation to get a list of the Autonomous Container Databases (ACDs)with Autonomous Data Guard-enabled associated with the specified ACD.

 ## Example Usage